uf-mil/mil/docs/development/noetic_migration.md

 * *[Other various changes...](http://wiki.ros.org/noetic/Migration)*

 We will work through these changes piece by piece to make sure our systems are up to date.

+Let's start with the first major step...

+## Migrating Python 2 to Python 3

+Python is one of the most common languages found in our codebase.
+However, the code was written in Python 2, and it now needs to be converted to Python 3, which has a very different syntax style.

+Before you start, take a **quick look** over [this porting guide](https://portingguide.readthedocs.io/en/latest/index.html).
+Start at the `Syntax Changes` section and skim through the end.
+You don't need to memorize this information, but skimming through the pages will give you a good idea for what changes need to be made.

+Then, you can choose a package to convert to Python 3.
+To do so, go to the GitHub repository and choose and issue with the `2to3` label.
+Once you've chosen a package to migrate, you can go through a series of steps with each package:

+### Step One: Running scripts against the existing code

+First, run some helper scripts against the code that already exists in the package.
+There are some great tools that can help you with this:

+* `python-modernize`: A command-line utility that is able to show what code needs to be migrated to Python 3.
+The utility will show what lines could cause issues if run with Python 3.
+Remember that a lot of Python is compatible with both versions 2 and 3, only some of it is not.
+Also note that not everything it flags is an issue, but more on this later.
+* `black`: Another command-line utility useful for making Python look pretty and sweet!
+It formats the code in such a way that the meaning is preserved but the code is easier to read!